Games4Doritos/Personal-Website/README.md

 # Personal-Website
 To run the website locally:
-1. Download the single application folder and open a terminal in the folder
+1. Download the single 'Application' folder and open a terminal in the folder
 2. Install flask with 'pip install flask' when python is setup correctly as an environment variable.
 Go to https://flask.palletsprojects.com/en/stable/installation/ for full instructions
 3. In the same terminal, enter 'flask --app backend run' and go to where it is said to be running locally